areias/wallpaper/README.md

 First we're going to navigate to [Magicseaweed's photo archive](https://magicseaweed.com/photos/photo-of-the-day/) and use your browser's developer tools to figure out how we can download a photo.

 Righ click on a photo and choose "Inspect Element".
 The pertinent tag will be highlighted in blue in the element inspector console that opens up.
+(If you click on the photo you can see it in much higher resolution.)

 <img src="img/Screenshot1.png" width="50%" />